Sameradion: Broadcast operations

 As part of SR, Sameradion and its sister television channel SVT Sápmi work with reporters and bureaus across Sweden, but it also shares reporting and programming with NRK Sápmi and Yle Sami Radio, the Sámi-focused public services in Norway and Finland respectively.
 The station is based in Giron, Sweden, with bureaus in Arvidsjaur, Luleju, Umeå, and Stockholm, Sweden, as well as Guovdageaidnu and Kárášjohka, Norway.

+In contrast to NRK Sámi Radio, Sameradion does not have a standalone radio antenna station of its own, not even on the Luleå-Piteå DAB multiplex.
+It does however have a 24/7 internet radio station, with the schedule mostly containing simulcasts with (and re-runs from) larger SR stations, imported shows from Norway, and music.

 History

-Sameradion traces its roots to the 1950s, when SR began broadcasting programming targeting Sámi listeners, albeit in Swedish.
+Sameradion traces its roots to the early-1950s, when SR began broadcasting programming targeting Sámi listeners, albeit in Swedish.
 In 1960, SR launched "Sámi Ságat," a Swedish-language program for Sámi hosted by Nils Hövenmark.
 In 1965, Sameradion began broadcasting regularly in Sámi languages.